About

 When we do documentary photography, we establish a permanent bond with those we photograph and the community in which we work.

 From 1981 to 1984 I worked on a photography project in New York Chinatown as part of the New York Chinatown History Project.
-An older, primarily male community (due to racist immigration laws, such as the Chinese Exclusion Act of 1882) was being replaced by a rapidly expanding new influx of immigration of young families.
+An older, primarily male community was being replaced by a rapidly expanding new influx of immigration of young families.

 When I began this project, I was an outsider.
 As a documentary photographer my role was to keep my eyes open, learn as much as I could, make connections, and follow wherever they took me.
 Only with this foundation of connection could I move forward and communicate anything meaningful.